 - Staff payroll data, which is provided to external bodies responsible for auditing and administering public funds.
 This is for preventing and detecting fraud.

-Data Protection Officer
+Contact details of the Data Protection Officer

-Avon Fire & Rescue Service Headquarters
+Avon Fire and Rescue Service